virginiebjt/ledmatrix-love/README.md

 Troubleshooting : ensure that you've enabled the SPI kernel on your RPI (type sudo rpi-config in your terminal and navigate to interface)

-I'm using Nexmo to generate a virtal number.
-More infos: https://www.nexmo.com/blog/2019/05/31/receive-an-sms-with-python-dr